|The Charlestown story

 The planning application for the replacement building, which was be flats with shops on the ground floor, were approved on the condition that the facade of the new building should resemble the original chemist's shop.
 The view above from 2018 shows that this was achieved to some degree; the window layout of the upper floors is a good match..

-There were also those tiny black sweets called 'Tic' which people of a certain age might recall from their childhood; they were being sold as early as 1877, advertised as 'a specific in neuralgia, faceache, &c.
+There were also those tiny black sweets called 'Tic' which people of a certain age might recall from their childhood; they were being sold (probably not with the same formulation) as early as 1877, advertised as 'a specific in neuralgia, faceache, &c.
 Sold by all chemists'

 A modern product from 1903.